ivancristina/ivancristina.github.io/_includes/about/en.md

 > You can read my complete portfolio [here](/portfolio/)

 Hi, I am **Ivan Cristina**, but Ivan's enough.
-I'm currently a **simulator engineer** at *CAE* (and previously RyanAir), developer and designer.
+I'm currently a **Simulator Technician** at *CAE* (and previously Ryanair), and <span title="I know it is Macaronic Latin, but even Cicero used it">"in secundis"</span> a (self-declared) developer and designer.

-Graduated in Transportation and Logistics specialized in Aeronautics at ITAER "Arturo Ferrarin" in Catania.
-Studied at the Aeroclub in Catania, as Private Pilot Student and currently full-time working and attending IT University in Varese (Italy).
+Graduated in Transportation and Logistics specialized in Aeronautics at ITAER "Arturo Ferrarin" in Catania, I also studied at the Catania's Aeroclub as Private Pilot Student.

+I love learning new languages.
+In addition to **Italian**, I speak **English**, **Spanish** and that little bit of **French** that I have not yet forgotten.
+Between work and private life, every now and then I have to learn some programming.
+Nothing exceptional, but just enough to be able to combine something in:
+- C, C#, Objective-C
+- ASP, ASP.net
+- VBS
+- Java
+- HTML, Markdown
+- CSS, Javascript
+- Work proprietaries

-I love learning whatever kind of language and I usually started many projects in order to test myself.
+I also know a little about Swift and Kotlin, and often start new projects to test myself.
 You can maybe find some of them useful: in that case feel free to check my [Github](https://github.com/ivancristina/).

 #### Projects